Year B: Thirty-Second Sunday in Ordinary Time

 Discussion Questions:

-1. Spiritually speaking, why do you think Jesus values giving from our poverty more than our surplus?
+- Spiritually speaking, why do you think Jesus values giving from a place of poverty more than surplus?

-3. Is generosity to the point of making ourselves vulnerable like the Widow in this Gospel really what we’re called to as disciples of Jesus?
-Don’t we all give primarily from our surplus?
+- Is generosity to the point of putting ourselves at risk like the Widow in this Gospel, what we’re called to as disciples of Jesus?

-4. As a steward of your resources, what are “places of poverty” you could try to give from?
+- As a steward of your financial and other resources, what are “places of poverty” you could try to give from?

 Biblical Context